 If you are inside when the earthquake takes place, there are some rules that you need to follow.
 First of all, you need to make sure that you don’t run down or up the stairs, and also you can’t take the elevator.
 If you’re wondering why – the answer is very easy.
 The stairs can crumble, and the elevator can fall if the earthquake is strong so that you might lose your life faster.

 You need to make sure that you take cover under a desk or a support beam – these are overhead the doors, so if stay in the doorway, you will have a bigger chance of survival.
 If you have children, make sure you take them with you.
-If they are asleep, you need to wake them as fast as possible and take them away from big furniture that can fall.
+If they stay asleep through the tremors, you need to wake them as fast as possible and take them away from big furniture that can fall.

 If you live in a house, and you’re close to the exit, you can take your family and get outside, but only if it is not necessary to go down some stairs – as you’ve already understood, using the stairs during an earthquake is not an excellent idea.